zachzazueta/telecom_churn_project/README.md

 ![alt text](https://github.com/zachzazueta/telecom_churn_project/blob/master/charges%20tenure%20churn.png)

 While it will require additional analysis, there does seem to be a trend that on any given tenure level, it is the customers with the highest Total Charges that appear to Churn (leave Telco services).

+After adjusting for multicollinearity, the Tenure, MonthlyCharges, and MultipleLines features were dropped.

+I then conducted chi-squared analysis to determine whether any of the remaining categorical features were independent of the target.
+Tests determined that gender and PhoneService were independent, so they were dropped.

+## Data cleaning

+The data was pulled from a Kaggle competition and was mostly cleaned to begin with.
+There were 7,043 observations of customers - 11 had no charges, so they were dropped, leaving a final data set of 7.032.

+Total charges was the only remaining continuous column, and I use StandardScaler() to transform that.